Pengxuan-Zhu-Phys/Jarvis-HEP/README.md

 ## Features

 - Supports various sampling methods, enabling comprehensive parameter space exploration.
+- [AI-based data analysis methods for HEP](https://github.com/karlschwarz/AI_for_HEP) are under active development and will be integrated into the repository.
+Check out the [demo](https://github.com/Pengxuan-Zhu-Phys/Jarvis-HEP/blob/master/simu/sample_dynamic_viz.gif) for the visualization of the sampling procedure.
 - Integrated with popular HEP computational modules and libraries for seamless analysis workflows.
 - Asynchronous and parallel computing support for optimized performance on large datasets.
 - Data management and storage solutions tailored for high-volume data processing, including input/output handling and database integration.